randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 ## Culture

-Language is just one component of internationalization.
-Cultural expectations play a roll:  concerns like date & time formatting, numbers, and systems of measure vary by region or individual preference.
+Language availability is just one component of internationalization.
+Cultural expectations play an important roll:  concerns like date & time formatting, numbers, and systems of measure vary by region or individual preference.
 I18n addresses these challenges too.
 Thus, products with only one target language still benefit... -elaborate on this-.

 ... maybe illustrate with examples ...